-Action FF-6: Remediation of rapids habitat and associated wetlands the necessary data and evaluate the physical, ecological and economic feasibility of undertaking actions FF-6 c and f (creating new or augmenting existing rapids areas in the St. Marys River) and FF-6 e (creating wetlands in association with the existing Big Rapids).
-The 2-year project cost is \$115,000.
+• In October 2013, following a competitive bid process, ECCC hired a contractor (\$115,000) to collect the necessary data and evaluate the physical, ecological and economic feasibility of undertaking actions FF-6 c and f (creating new or augmenting existing rapids areas in the St. Marys River) and FF-6 e (creating wetlands in association with the existing Big Rapids).

-Broken into 8 possible options (a)-(h), see pages 71-73 of the Stage 2 Report were presented and discussed with BPAC, and the report was shared with community stakeholders.
+- ECCC also entered into contracts with Batchewana First Nation and Garden River First Nation to secure their knowledge, data and insights into past and current habitat conditions within specific locations, and for their ides on future potential options to create and/or augment rapids habitat. - In March 2015, results of the feasibility study were presented and discussed with BPAC, and the report was shared with community stakeholders.
 A total of five conceptual designs were developed, with commentary on the overall benefit to the specific study area and to the AOC.
-The options identified to be most feasible are channel modifications/enhancements and wetland creation on Whitefish Island, followed by wetland creation, channel realignment, and habitat enhancements at the mouth of Fort Creek.
+The options identified to be most feasible are: 1) channel modifications/ enhancements and wetland creation on Whitefish Island, followed by: 2) wetland creation, channel realignment, and habitat enhancements at the mouth of Fort Creek.